Jalan Turi murders: Aftermath

 The Jalan Turi murders was remembered as one of Malaysia's most brutal murders to take place.
 His motive for the murders remains unknown, but there were lingering suspicions that he harboured under a psychiatric disorder, although this was never confirmed.

-Ever since the murders in 1992, the bungalow house where the case occurred became vacant, and nobody lived there since.
-It was rumoured that the house was haunted by the ghosts of the victims.
+Ever since the Murders in 1992, The House was still occupied for 3 Years, However it was eventually abandoned It was rumoured that the house was haunted by the ghosts of the victims.
 Many claimed to have seen ghosts or screams of children at the house itself, making it one of the most infamous haunted places in Malaysia.

 In 2016, when a 20-year-old security guard was arrested for the rape-murder of 17-year-old schoolgirl Intan Suraya Mawardi in Penang, the case of Ariffin Agas came into attention again as the suspected killer was found to have been previously arrested for drug possession and housebreaking but never charged, and yet his employer had never submitted his details to the police for background checks.
 This was similarly observed in Ariffin's case as he was assigned due to the family wanting an English-speaking guard but his records did not show anything suspicious, and the judge having reiterated that the case should serve as an eye-opener for all security firms to check the emotional state of their charges and their criminal records.
 Intan's murderer Tarmizi Yaakob was subsequently found guilty of both rape and murder, and sentenced to death in 2019, before his death sentence was commuted to 33 years' jail and 12 strokes of the cane in 2023, after Malaysia repealed the mandatory death penalty and allowed those convicted of murder to face either a death sentence or a jail term of 30 to 40 years.